cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 Problem
 ----------------------------------------------------------------------

 The purpose of this project is to add parallelization support to the code for multithreading PlotViz3.
-The code in the software uses the C++ programming language  In doing so will speed up the virtualization process in the software and make it less time consuming when looking for results quickly and effeciently.
+The code in the software uses the C++ programming language which is what I shall be using to make improvements.
+In the end, adding this support will speed up the virtualization process in the software and make it less time consuming when looking for results quickly and effeciently.

 Implementation
 ----------------------------------------------------------------------